-Many people in Bulgaria prefer cash payment, so in general, it’s a good idea to keep a small amount of local cash with you.
+Many people in Bulgaria prefer cash payment, so in general, it’s a good idea to keep a small about of local cash with you.
 If nothing else, this can be used for smaller purchases, tipping, and in the event you find yourself somewhere where cards aren't accepted.

 Whenever you’re paying for things while abroad using a credit or debit card, you could be asked if you want to be charged in your home currency.
 A waiter or member of hotel reception staff might make this offer, for example.
 This is called Dynamic Currency Conversion (DCC), and can also be seen on ATMs - but more on that later.

 DCC means that you can see the cost of the transaction expressed in your home currency at the point of payment.
 However, even if that sounds convenient, it's a bad idea.
 DCC transactions leave you exposed to hidden fees.
 Usually the base rate used won't be favourable and additional charges could be hidden beneath the headline number.
 Always opt to pay in the local currency instead.

 Some banks’ anti-fraud technology will block use of cards if they suspect suspicious activity.
 Therefore, if you’re planning on using your card abroad, it’s a good idea to check if you need to let your bank know in advance.

 It’s pretty inconvenient to find your account has been blocked or limited while you’re away - and in most cases it’s really easy to inform your bank of your travel plans with a simple online form or by calling into a branch.